 Andover, 30 June to 8 August 2018

 I am showing five pieces in the group exhibition, Traces of Prehistory, at Andover Museum.
 The exhibition is themed around the legacy of prehistoric man, and all five members of Artikinesis have interpreted this in different ways.
-My own contributions are probably the most straightforward, which is fitting as the theme was my idea, based on my love of various prehistric sites such as hill forts, stone circles and dolmens.
+My own contributions are probably the most straightforward, which is fitting as the theme was my idea, based on my love of various prehistoric sites such as hill forts, stone circles and dolmens.

 Artikinesis are Adeliza Mole, Brian R. Marchant, Rosemary Lawrey and myself.
 We've been working together for three years now, and the results are always interesting.